 - Compared to modern ad networks, AdSense lacks new features.
 While they try to keep up with new features like auto-ads.

 - AdSense only displays Google ads to visitors.
 Most other ad networks use header bidding, open bidding, and ad revenue optimization.
-That is why AdSense’s CPM rates are such a low number.

 It has other negative aspects, meaning the cons outweigh the pros.
+AdSense requires users to verify their ID or home address before making their first payout.

 As I mentioned, the problem is that even if GA accepts small publishers without a page view limit, they have an increased minimum threshold.
 Making money with AdSense won’t be easy.
 Consider another if your site is decent.